Ibrahim Danlad talks about preparations before a Hearts of Oak match

 Source: footballghana.com

-Asante Kotoko goalkeeper, Ibrahim Danlad has revealed that a lot of big people usually visit the team at the training ground before their big clash against Hearts of Oak.
+Asante Kotoko goalkeeper, Ibrahim Danlad, has revealed that a lot of big people usually visit the team at their training grounds before they play any game against Hearts of Oak.

-He added that those people usually try and motivate the team with some pledges.
+He added that those people usually try and motivate the team with some promises.

 "When we are training for the Hearts of Oak game, some big men come to the training ground to motivate us with promises.
 We always want to win against Hearts more than any other team in Ghana," he told Joy FM.